 The wide expanse of sand is backed by pristine jungle.
 There is a large population of crocodiles in the area, as is evident by the numerous ‘Beware of Crocodiles’ signs.
 Whilst in Uvita, be sure to check out Bagel Time Bakery for freshly baked goods and the best breakfasts in town.

 8) Tortuguero National Park

-The remote Tortuguero National Park is only accessible via plane or a combination of road/boat.
+The eighth of our highlights of Costa Rica is the remote Tortuguero National Park, which is only accessible via plane or a combination of road/boat.
 Despite the fact that it is so far off the beaten track (the journey takes around four or five hours from San Jose) it is the third most visited park in the country due to its wealth of biodiversity.
 Birdwatching is one of the main activities.
 It is also home to one of the most important nesting sites for a variety of turtles including leatherbacks, green, loggerhead and hawksbill.
 From November to January, visitors have the opportunity to view baby turtles emerging from the ocean.

 Tours tend to include accomodation and are mostly in boats via the numerous canals.
 Hiring your own canoe to explore the canals is also an option.
 There are one or two walking trails.
 It’s possible to arrange a ten-minute boat ride to Turtle Hill, from where you can hike to the summit.
 Hikers are rewarded with extensive views of the area.
 The two-mile long Gavilan Trail offers a peaceful walk through pristine jungle.